A new Kernel Regression approach for Robustified $L_2$ Boosting: Simulation Study

-Table \ref{tab:ex11} shows the average $MSE$(T) results for model (M1) for increasing sample sizes $n=100, 200, 500, 1000$.
+The average $ASE$ values for model (M1) for increasing sample sizes $n=100, 200, 500, 1000$ are shown in Table \ref{tab:ex11}.
 The results are consistent across the four smoothers: $\bm{H}^*$ with $p=0$ and $p=1$, Nadaraya-Watson, and cubic smoothing spline.
-The Nadaraya-Watson smoother provided relatively larger $MSE$(T) values for the Epanechnikov kernel than the Gaussian kernel.
+The Nadaraya-Watson smoother provided relatively larger $ASE$ values for the Epanechnikov kernel than the Gaussian kernel.
 The results from $\bm{H}^*$ (local constant and local linear) are comparable across both kernels and similar to the results from spline smoother.
-The results for model (M2) are provided in Table \ref{tab:ex12}.
+The results for model (M2) are shown in Table \ref{tab:ex12}.
 For model (M2), Nadaraya-Watson smoother produced slightly better results.
 Overall, the $\bm{H}^*$ smoothers performed well for both kernel functions and their results are comparable to the results from other smoothers.

-We also evaluate the predictive performance of the low-rank smoothers.
-Table \ref{tab:ex1-rr} shows the mean and standard deviation of 10 average $MSE$(T) values over 100 simulated datasets for smoother $\bm{H}_0^*$ (local constant).
-We find that for samples of sizes 100 and 200, only (d(n)=) 10 basis functions are required to approximate the full-rank smoother.
-Approximation gets better with increasing $d(n)$.
-Furthermore, it is evident from the results that the low-rank smoother outperforms the full-rank smoother in terms of prediction accuracy.
+We also assess the predictive performance of low-rank smoothers.
+The mean and standard deviation of 10 average $ASE$ values across 100 simulated datasets for smoother $\bm{H}_0^*$ (local constant) are shown in Table \ref{tab:ex1-rr}.
+We find that for samples of sizes 100 and 200, only ($d_n=$) 10 basis functions are needed to approximate the full-rank smoother.
+The approximation improves as $d_n$ increases.
+Furthermore, the findings show that the low-rank smoother outperforms the full-rank smoother in terms of prediction accuracy.
 The results for model (M2) are provided in Table \ref{tab:ex1-rr-m2}.
-The findings remain similar.
+The findings remain similar to those from Table \ref{tab:ex1-rr}.